arkime/aws-aio/README.md

 aws iam create-service-linked-role --aws-service-name es.amazonaws.com
 ```

-You can see your created cluster and the VPCs it is currently monitoring using the `list-clusters` command, like so:
+You can see your created cluster and the VPCs it is currently monitoring using the `clusters-list` command, like so:

 ```
-./manage_arkime.py create-cluster --name MyCluster
+./manage_arkime.py cluster-create --name MyCluster
 ```

 By default, you will be given the minimum-size Capture Cluster.
 You can provision a Cluster that will serve your expected usage using a set of optional command-line parameters, which will ensure the EC2 Capture Nodes and OpenSearch Domain are suitably provisioned (plus a little extra for safety):

 ```
-./manage_arkime.py create-cluster --name MyCluster --expected-traffic 1 --spi-days 30 --replicas 1
+./manage_arkime.py cluster-create --name MyCluster --expected-traffic 1 --spi-days 30 --replicas 1
 ```

 ### Setting up capture for a VPC

-Once you have an Arkime Cluster, you can begin capturing traffic in a target VPC using the `add-vpc` command, like so:
+Once you have an Arkime Cluster, you can begin capturing traffic in a target VPC using the `vpc-add` command, like so:

 ```
-./manage_arkime.py add-vpc --cluster-name MyCluster --vpc-id vpc-123456789
+./manage_arkime.py vpc-add --cluster-name MyCluster --vpc-id vpc-123456789
 ```

 **NOTE:** There are some caveats you need to be aware of.
 First, the VPC must be in the same AWS Account and Region as the Arkime Cluster.
 Second, the capture setup is currently static, meaning if the network configuration of your VPC changes or your compute fleet changes (due to instance replacement, scaling events, etc), those changes will not be reflected in the capture.
 We're working on a solution for this.